 - What they do (behavior).

-- What motivations they are experiencing and thoughts they are having at that stage.
+- What motivations are they experiencing, and what thoughts are they having at that stage?

 - Make a list of each of each touch point.
 Write a description, method of interaction, and customer expectation.
 We have found that this step is best accomplished by: